scottish-government-design-system/design-system/README.md

 Run:

 ```
-npm run prepublish
+npm run prepare
 ```

-This will compile the various files and conduct a series of automated tests before updating the contents of the `/dist` directory with the newly generated files.
+This will compile the various files and conduct a series of automated tests and update the contents of the `/dist` directory with the newly generated files.